brianla/GameDev/README.md

 GameDev
 =======

-My path on becoming a game developer.
+(OUR) path on becoming a game developer.

+Modified by:
+brianla (Brian La)
+dbooga (David Nguyen) 12/17/2013